 Creating a comprehensive estate plan isn’t as simple as writing your last will and testament.
-Several essential estate planning documents will help you protect your assets and your family’s financial future and the best plan is one that is created specifically for you by someone that is skilled at drawing attention to important issues that are often overlooked.
+Several essential estate planning documents will help you protect your assets and your family’s financial future, and the best plan is one that is created specifically for you by someone who is skilled at drawing attention to important issues that are often overlooked.
 Everything you own, including your house, car, and personal possessions, that is not disposed of by such things as joint title or beneficiary designation is part of your estate.
 Essential estate planning documents allow you to choose who receives your assets when you pass away but also cover potential incapacity during life.

 Mississippi Essential Estate Planning Documents